 Why use a shed preservative?

-Buying a garden shed can be a big investment.
-It makes sense to spend a little time in treating the wood when putting the shed together, ensuring that all panel ends are well protected.
+Buying a garden shed is a big investment and it makes sense to spend some time protecting the wood with a shed preserver.
 After-all, its going to have to withstand the hottest and driest of summers and the wettest and coldest of winters for as many years as possible.

 Applying a wood preservative to a garden shed helps to protect the timber against mould, algae and insect attack.
-In addition, many wood preservers also contain a small amount of wax which helps to protect the wood from water ingress and moisture.
+In addition, many wood preservers also contain a small amount of wax which offers some protection against weathering including wind, rain and sun.

 Types of shed preserver